jdreaver/rust-os/README.md

   - Have help be meaningful
   - Split up tests and have subcommands like `test all` (all can be optional) `test interrupts`, `test memory-mappings`, etc
   - Eventually replace using the serial device with vsock or virtio-console for speed.
 Maybe the primary interface to the OS could be a TUI, which would be super neat!
-- IOAPIC: Make IOAPIC IRQ numbers an enum for better safety, and throw an error if IOAPIC enum assigned to twice
+- IOAPIC: Throw an error if IOAPIC number assigned to twice
-  - Or, perhaps we dynamically assign these for the ones that don't need to be well-known, like the keyboard one
 - Investigate if we should be doing `apic::end_of_interrupt` for handlers on their behalf or not.
   - Consider the timer when we do scheduling.
 I think we want to call EOI _before_ the end of the timer handler, because we will be calling `schedule()` and we will be off to a new process
     - This is what Linux does.
 It calls `schedule()` in the "exit" part of an interrupt handler.
 Maybe that is where we should put it: in the common handler routing after ACK'ing the interrupt.